 - 18. Start the engine and press HEADER DOWN switch (A) on the GSL to fully lower the header. - 19.
 Stop engine and remove key from ignition.

-20. Connect the header drive hoses and electrical harness (A) to the header.
-For instructions, refer to the disc header operator's manual.
+20. Connect header drive hoses (A) and electrical harness (B) to header.
+Refer to the disc header operator's manual.